oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

 There are several ways to run SQL queries, few most frequently used techniques are listed below.

-1. You can run SQL queries in APEX Workspace under **SQL Workshop** in top navigation and select Option **SQL Commands**
+1. You can run SQL queries in APEX Workspace under **SQL Workshop** in top navigation and select **SQL Commands**
 2. Copy paste SQL queries in the editor window and click on **Run** button

     ![SQL Commands](./images/apex-run-sql.png)

-3. Some times you might need to run SQL queries within an APEX page for example displaying data from a table, such SQL queries can be written in SQL Query Editor, this query executes during the page runtime.
+3. Sometimes you might need to run SQL queries within an APEX page for example displaying data from a table, such SQL queries can be written in SQL Query Editor, this query executes during the page runtime.

     ![SQL Commands](./images/apex-collection.png)

-4. Some times you might need to run SQL queries based on a button click, in that case create **Dynamic Action** under the button, and add **Execute server side code**
+4. You might also need to run SQL queries based on a button click, in that case create **Dynamic Action** under the button, and add **Execute server side code**

     ![SQL Commands](./images/apex-sendmail-5.png)